-Your college-bound students can now file their Free Application for Federal Student Aid for the 2019-2020 academic year.
+Your college-bound students can file their Free Application for Federal Student Aid for the 2023-2024 academic year beginning Oct.
+1, 2022.
 The FAFSA is used to determine student financial aid eligibility.

 As you wade through your child’s financial options, here are five things you should know before submitting that FAFSA:

-Tricia Poplicean, a college access counselor at Student Choice, hears the same question over and over again: Should I complete the FAFSA if I won’t qualify for financial aid?
+Tricia Poplicean, a college access counselor at Credit Union Student Choice, hears the same question over and over again: Should I complete the FAFSA if I won’t qualify for financial aid?

 The answer is YES!

-If you will be attending college next fall, you should complete the FAFSA.
+If you’re attending college next fall, you should complete the FAFSA.
 You renew the application before each subsequent year of college.

 - Each state has its own filing deadline.
 Check with your school’s financial aid office for that information.